danielgom/AWS-Certifications/Important.md

 * Encryption:
     * In-flight encryption using HTTPS API
-    * At rest encryption using KMS keys
+    * At rest encryption using KMS keys, needs to be enabled
     * Client-side encryption if the client wants to perform encryption/decryption itself
 * Access Controls: IAM policies to regulate access to the SQS API
 * SQS access policies